IBM/qradar-sample-apps/UninstallHooks/README.md

 When the uninstall hook is triggered a `POST` HTTP request will be sent to the `/uninstall_delete_reference_data` endpoint in the app.

+**Note**: the uninstall hook endpoint specified under rest_methods in the manifest json must:

+* Return a success HTTP response code between 200->299 (inclusive).
+* Return a valid JSON response, can be anything, but must be valid JSON, e.g. {} would be fine.

 ## Uninstall Hooks

 There is an uninstall hook defined in the manifest.
 This lets QRadar know which REST method to call on uninstall, and